 Children and Young People with Complex Disabilities and/or Life-Limiting and Life-Threatening Illnesses in the UK

-– Sibs which is the UK’s leading charity supporting siblings of disabled children.
+– Sibs, the national charity for siblings of disabled children

 – Heart n Soul, a creative arts company and charity which provides opportunities for people with learning disabilities to discover, develop and share their artistic talents as widely as possible.

 – Jessie May, which provides home care for terminally ill children in Bristol and the surrounding area.